ajkavanagh/rust-mandelbrot/README.md

 to see how it compares (in difficulty) to the Go version.
 See the original [here](https://github.com/gotbadger/mandelbrot).

-Mandelbrot in go.
-Image is drawn to the terminal so you will need to be using iTerm2 The image is written to `fractal.png` (and will overwrite it) so you'll need an image viewer to see the image generated.
+The image is written to `fractal.png` (and will overwrite it) so you'll need an image viewer to see the image generated.